t3kt/raytk/docs/_reference/operators/filter/translate.md

   parameters:
   - label: Enable
     name: Enable
+  - label: Translate Mode
+    menuOptions:
+    - label: XYZ Distance
+      name: axes
+    - label: Direction and Distance
+      name: dir
+    name: Translatemode
+    summary: How to specify the amount of translation.
   - label: Translate
     name: Translate
     summary: Amount of translation along each axis.
 For 2D, only X and Y are used.
+  - label: Direction
+    name: Direction
+    summary: Vector indicating which direction to move towards.
+A value of 1,0,0 would move to the right on the X axis, and 0,-1,0 would move down on the Y axis.
+  - label: Distance
+    name: Distance
+    summary: How far to move in the specified direction.
   - label: Coord Type
     menuOptions:
     - label: Auto